 The description of aeronautical data and aeronautical information provision activities is an integral part of Avinor's management system.
-For more information, refer to point 7.1.
+For more information, refer to Part E 7.1.

 2.5 Reporting accidents and serious incidents to Norwegian Civil Aviation Authority